This section describes the boot process of Qlustar cluster-nodes.

 - Setup of Network FS mounts

-Writing of systemd (auto)mount unit files according to the Network FS mounts config the host is assigned to in QluMan.
+Writing of systemd (auto)mount unit files according to the Network FS mounts config assigned to the host in QluMan.

 - Infiniband OpenSM activation